 Then imagine my excitement when he showed up as William Bell on Fringe!
 Not to mention playing himself on The Big Bang Theory!

 That Spock character resonates a bit more with me now than it did back then, if you can believe that possible.
 Having a child with autism has made me view Mr. Spock in an entirely different light.
 His matter-of-fact, logical, no grey area persona reminds me a bit of my son.
 It reminds me of the way many people perceive people with autism.
 However, like many people with autism, in spite of that matter-of-fact, no grey area, logical approach he had to life, his duties, his interaction with others, Mr. Spock showed compassion, empathy and yes, even friendship to those around him – in his own way.

 Leonard Nimoy was one of my childhood heroes and I suppose you can say that I carried that adoration with me into adulthood.
 I was heartbroken to hear of his passing.
 There will never be another like him.
 It may be silly to you but I really feel that a piece of my childhood is gone forever – a small piece that I will never be able to get back.

 Live Long and Prosper ~ wherever you may be.

 “Of my friend I can only say this: of all the souls that I met on my travels, his was the most… human.” ~ James T. Kirk

-And while you are still here, please check out two more posts from Blogger friends of mine:
+And while you are still here, please check out another post from a friend of mine: